Sangmyung3/sangmyung3.github.io/_pages/research-md.md

 ## Work in Process
+**Estimating Large Dimensional Autocovariance Matrices with Application on Network Connectedness of the US State and County Level COVID Cases**
 **Quasi-Maximum Likelihood Estimation of Dynamic Factor Model**

 <!-- Three way panel data model with interactive fixed effects (Testing the interactive structure becomes important here, include funtion to scalar panel regression as an extension) -->